A Framework for Improving the Reliability of Black-box Variational Inference: Termination Rule

+The weight formula enables the amplification of the significance of the most recent observations, with down-weighting becomes more significant after there are about 3 additional observations.
+On the other hand, the power of $1/4$ ensures a gradual reduction in weight, preventing a steep drop-off in importance.

-Given above details, we use dynamic Hamiltonian Monte Carlo (HMC) algorithm and posterior mean(s) to estimate $\hC$ (and $\hat\biaspower$). \Cref{fig:SKL-accuracy} validates that, in the case of avgAdam, the log of the learning rate and symmetrized KL divergence have approximately a linear relationship and that our regression approach to estimating $C$ leads to reasonable estimates of $\skl{\approxdensity_{\learningrate*}}{\approxdensity_{*}}$.
-See \cref{fig:SKL-accuracy-more-avgrmsp} for similar results with other target distributions with avgAdam.
+We use the posterior mean(s) to estimate $\hC$ (and $\hat\biaspower$). \Cref{fig:SKL-accuracy} validates that, in the case of avgAdam, the log of the learning rate and symmetrized KL divergence have approximately a linear relationship and that our regression approach to estimating $C$ leads to reasonable estimates of $\skl{\approxdensity_{\learningrate*}}{\approxdensity_{*}}$.
+See \cref{fig:SKL-accuracy-more-avgrmsp} for similar results for other target distributions with avgAdam.

-To estimate $\mathrm{RI}$ we need to estimate the number of iterations to reach convergence at the next learning rate $\learningrate_{\epochnum+1}$.
-It is reasonable to assume that there is a exponential growth in the convergence iterations as the learning rate decreases since stochastic gradients to converge at a polynomial rate \citep{Bubeck:2015}.
+To estimate the relative iteration increase $\mathrm{RI}$, we need to estimate the number of iterations to reach convergence at the next learning rate $\learningrate_{\epochnum+1}$.
+It is reasonable to assume that there is exponential growth in the number of iterations to reach convergence as the learning rate decreases since stochastic gradient algorithms to converge at a polynomial rate \citep{Bubeck:2015:CO}.
 Recall that $\iterate_{\learningrate_\epochnum}$ is the number of iterations to reach convergence at the current learning rate.
 We fit a weighted least square regression model of the form

 where $\nu_{\epochnum} \dist \distNorm(0, \sigma_{\epochnum}^{2})$.
 We then use the coefficient estimates $\hat\alpha$ and $\hat\beta$ to predict the number of iterations required for convergence at the next learning rate to be $\widehat{\iterate}_{\learningrate_{\epochnum+1}} \defined \learningrate_{\epochnum+1}^{\hat{\alpha}} e^{\hat{\beta}}$.
 We use the same weights given in \cref{eq:regression-weights} for observations of the regression model due to the non-linear behavior of the earlier convergence iterate estimates. \Cref{fig:SKL-convg_iterations} demonstrates that linear relationship in \cref{eq:iterates-vs-epoch-num} does in fact hold and that our weighted least square regression model predicts the number of convergence iterations $\iterate_{\learningrate_\epochnum}$ quite accurately.
 The estimated relative iterations is then $\widehat{\mathrm{RI}} = \widehat{\iterate}_{\learningrate_{\epochnum+1}}/(\iterate_{\learningrate_\epochnum}+\iterate_0)$.